UPDATED: 25 SEPTEMBER 2020

 - The maximum amount available is £5m.

-- Loans and assets finance will have repayment terms of up to six years while overdrafts and invoice finance will be up to three years.
+- Loans and assets finance will have repayment terms of up to six years, although lenders have been given the option to extend this to ten years.
+Overdrafts and invoice finance will be up to three years.

 - The loan will be interest-free for 12 months, and the government will cover any fees.

 - Unsecured lending may be available up to £250,000.
 Any loans above this amount must be secured.